 • EUGENE GRIEB was born on 23 Mar 1883 in Lima Township, Washtenaw Co.
 Michigan.
 Eugene died on 24 Oct 1962.

 • BERTHA FREDERICKA GRIEB was born on 05 Nov 1884 in Lima Township, Washtenaw Co.
 Michigan.
-She married GODFRIED ANDREAS EISELE on 28 Jan 1914 and they had two sons: Paul and Oskar Eisele.
-Bertha died on 02 July 1945 in Scio Twp, Washtenaw County, Michigan.
+She married GODFRIED ANDREAS EISELE (1882-1969) on 28 Jan 1914 and they had two sons: Osker (1915-1915) and Paul Wilhelm Eisele (1917-1987).
+Bertha died on 02 July 1945 in Scio Twp, and she is buried with her husband at Vermont Cemetery in Chelsea, Washtenaw County, Michigan.

 • GUSTAV ADOLF GRIEB was born on 05 Oct 1886.
 He died on 29 Oct 1921.

 • REUBEN GRIEB was born on 02 May 1887.
-He married AMANDA TRINKLE on 15 Nov 1911 and they had two sons, Leroy and Earl.
+On 15 Nov 1911 he married AMANDA TRINKLE (1891-1945) in Lima, Washtenaw, Michigan, and they had two sons, Leroy (1915-1952) and Earl Reuben Grieb (1925-2012).
 Reuben died on 23 Dec 1969.

-• OSCAR GRIEB was born on 24 May 1890.
+• JULIUS OSCAR GRIEB was born on 24 May 1890.
 He died in October of 1902.

 • THE MAMMEL FAMILY: